kptdev/kpt/site/guides/variant-constructor-pattern.md

 ## Types of packages

-kpt packages comes in two flavors:  `abstract package` and `deployable package instance`.
+kpt packages comes in two flavors:  `abstract package` and `deployable instance`.
 An `abstract` package is a reususable package that is used to create deployable instances that can be deployed to a kubernetes cluster.
 In programming language terms, you can think of an `abstract` packages as the class and `deployable instance` as the instances of the class.